zchyde/brooklinebooksmith.com/_drafts/whats-in-my-suitcase.md

 Inkheart by Cornelia Funke

 A story where the reading aloud of a book can bring the characters into our world while simultaneously taking someone into its own inky depths?
 Sign me up!
 What better story could accompany a future librarian on her journey?
 I haven't visited this world in ages, but it is one of those books that strengthened my love of reading, propelling me onto my life path.
-Amy's rec says it all, "
+Amy's rec says it all, that this is "a book for people who love books."

 My Mama Says There Aren't Any Zombies, Ghosts, Vampires, Creatures, Demons, Monsters, Fiends, Goblins or Things by Judith Viorst

 Pure nostalgia here.
-I read this book avidly as a child.
-My copy--though still somehow in tact!--is worn and battered, but it reminds me that even though sometimes mamas make mistakes, sometimes they don't!
-This is my way of keeping my mother nearby despite how far away I will be from her!

-&nbsp;

-Zoe and or Shuch--pictures to come!
-I got pulled away
+I adored this story as a child.
+My copy–though still somehow in tact!–is rather worn and battered.
+My mother read me many stories as a child, and this is one that left a strangely permanent mark on my heart.
+Bringing it with me is like bringing her with me as well!